|(a) A school district may offer innovative courses

 (B) the rationale and justification for the request

 in terms of student need;

-(C) data that demonstrates successful implementation
+(C) data that demonstrates successful piloting of the

 (D) a description of activities, major resources, and